Vehicle registration plates of Israel: 1980-2017 - 7 digits

-Antique Vehicle Registration Plates
+Antique vehicle registration plates

 Antique vehicles, which in Israel are vehicles over 30 years of age, may be specifically registered and carry special registration plates, which in addition to the registration number contain the words רכב אספנות (lit. "collectibles" vehicle).
 These vehicles, while exempt from annual registration costs, may not be driven on a public road between 07:00 and 09:00 on a workday.
 Since February 2011, self-imported antique vehicles are allocated a number plate with the 55 suffix.